top of page

 Protected areas influence social-ecological dynamics over larger areas than they occupy, creating flows of resources and people that in turn create feedbacks to protected areas themselves.
 Improved fishing success, for example, can influence the number of people fishing and the kinds of fishing gear they use; the economic returns from commercial fishing; and the wellbeing of nearby human communities.

-Research under this program focuses on identifying and measuring spillover effects and their consequences, modelling the feedback dynamics of spillovers, and exploring the implications of spillovers for practical concerns such as where to create protected areas, how to make biodiversity protection resilient to climate change, and how to improve regional social-ecological resilience.
+Research under this program has two tightly connected objectives.
+The first focuses on identifying and measuring spillover effects and their consequences, modelling the feedback dynamics of spillovers, and exploring the implications of spillovers for practical concerns such as where to create protected areas, how to make biodiversity protection resilient to climate change, and how to improve regional social-ecological resilience.
+This research is currently funded mainly by the Premier's Science Fellowship and a partnership with the Minderoo Foundation.

 bottom of page